David Justh

 As frontline workers, nurses face numerous challenges.
 How do they communicate with colleagues and patients?
 How do they record and share patient information?
 What are their workflows and priorities?

-By exploring such questions, this inquiry into occupational culture and technology used a desirability study to crystallize a client hypothesis that its high-touch AI-powered technologies (DAX, DMO) might be feasible, if not valuable to nurses in inpatient settings (e.g., ICU, medical-surgical, rehab).
-From discovery to readout, segments of nurses shared their attitudes, values, and lived experiences in a study both operationally and intellectually complex.
-800+ coding instances and 40 core findings yielded remarkably consistent themes, thanks to several advanced qualitative techniques, including:
+By exploring such questions, this inquiry into occupational culture and technology used a desirability study to crystallize a client hypothesis that its high-touch AI-powered technologies (DAX, DMO) might find product-market fits for nurses in inpatient settings (e.g., ICU, medical-surgical, rehab).
+From discovery to readout, representative samples of nurses shared their attitudes, values, and lived experiences in a study both operationally and intellectually complex.
+Research yielded remarkably consistent themes, thanks to several advanced qualitative techniques, including:

 • Cognitive interviews: To enhance memory recall, reconstruct context, provide detailed descriptions, elicit emotions, and detect loaded language